-2013 Auditor's Update: In 2013, the School did not report \$12,000 of disbursement of Perkins Loan to the Department of Education on a timely basis.
+2013 Auditor's Update: In 2013, the School did not report \$12,000 of Perkins Loan disbursements to the Department of Education on a timely basis.

-2013 Management Response: Management recognizes this mistake.
+2013 Management Update: Management recognizes this mistake.
 It was an oversight by an employee who was new to the process.
 Additional training has been provided to the employee to improve the employee's knowledge of the Perkins processes to ensure that this will not happen in the future.